JosieOnGit/Luniks/Geography/Cities per Nation.md

 # List of cities per Nation

+## Continents
+Luniks has four continents over the entire planet, each containing a landmass similar to Africa or South America.
+The four continents can be divided up into countries as well, as follows:
+### Ubius (Central continent)
+- Thórirsant
+- Ellitróómi
+- Kérisant
+- Máneá
+- Zakh'háfo
+- Léitis
+- Rhódiś

+### Vestia (Left half)
+- Kingdom of Álusken
+- Benelux
+- Denmark
+- Mónsan Republic

+As you can see, only two continents are currently named and placed.
+This opens up room for additions later on as the planet properly takes shape!
+This section will be adjusted accordingly to changes regarding the nations and layout of the planet.

 ## Thórirsant
 #### Nóve Réjkjavik (Capital)
 Named after the city of birth of Jonathán þórirsson, founder and first settler of the planet of Lúniks.
 Commonly referred to as "Capital of the planet". \